froseph/friday-podcast-club/content/_index.md

 ### What
 A group of people regularly meeting up to discuss podcasts.
-Our primary emphasis is on non-fiction and issues affecting our current lives.
+Our primary emphasis is on non-fiction and the issues affecting our current lives.

 ### Why
-We desire to enrich our lives by sharing personal perspectives on the topics of our day.
+To enrich our lives by sharing personal perspectives on the podcasts we listen to.
-Podcasts were chosen due to their low barrier of entry compared to other medium such as books.

 ### Who
 Friday Podcast Club was started by Joseph Liu.